Uberspace/lab/source/guide_linkace.rst

 Installation
 ============

-``cd`` to the directory one level above your :manual:`document root <web-documentroot>`, then download LinkAce.
+``cd`` to the directory one level above your :manual:`DocumentRoot <web-documentroot>`, then download LinkAce.
 You can find the latest version on the `release page`_, replace the version below with the version number.

 .. code-block:: console
  :emphasize-lines: 1,2,3,6,7